Should Christians keep the commanded Sabbath day; and if so, which day?

 John 14.15 If you love Me, keep My commandments.

-1John 5.2 By this we know that we love the children of God, when we love God and keep
+1John 5.2 By this we know that we love the children of God, when we love

-His commandments.
+God and keep His commandments.
 3 For this is the love of God, that we keep His commandments: and His commandments are not grevious.

-Revelations 22.14 Blessed are they that do His commandments,
+Revelations 22.14 Blessed

-The sabbath day is blessed
+The seventh day

 is blessed and sanctified by the Lord.
 (Gen. 2.3)

-It is holy unto the Lord.
-(Ex.16.23,25)
+It is the rest of the holy sabbath unto the Lord.
+(Ex.16.23)

 Given to us by the Lord.
 (Ex.16.29)

-It is the sabbath of
+It is the sabbath of the Lord our God.
+(Ex.20.10)

-The Lord blessed and hallowed the sabbath.
-(Ex.20.11)
+The Lord blessed and hallowed

-them My sabbaths.
+The Lord called them My sabbaths.
 (Ex.31.13)

 A sign between Me and you throughout your generations.(Ex.31.13)